If you’re having hand or wrist pain, you need to do some hand stretches!

 Sometimes I feel like my desk also needs to drink and, let me tell you, desks don’t need water!

-Keep your cup of tea somewhere where you won’t slap it by accident.
+Keep your cup of tea somewhere you won’t accidentally slap it.

-Another good reason to drink water frequently is that it also gives you the chance to move around a bit and relax your arms, hands, and wrists, even if it’s just for a few seconds!
+Another good reason to drink water frequently is that it also allows you to move around a bit and relax your arms, hands, and wrists, even if it’s just for a few seconds!

-Now, before I “drown you” (haha…) with all this water talk, let’s go through some stretches exercises that you can do before starting to work.
+Now, before I “drown you” (haha…) with all this water talk, let’s go through some hand stretch exercises that you can do before starting to work.

 Hand Stretches for Artists